-The impact of this designation on the assessment and therefore the property taxes due for the balance of the Mall has yet to be determined.
-Having regard to the tax exempt status of the primary tenant, it should however further reduce the taxes payable, perhaps significantly.
+The impact of this designation on the assessment and therefore on the property taxes due for the balance of the Mall has yet to be determined.
+Having regard to the tax exempt status of the primary tenant, it should however result in a refund of some of the property taxes already paid re 2015.

-Pending clarification and formalization of various aspects of this designation the

-County has been paying rent of \$7,644.31 plus HST each month on account of property taxes.
-The total amount paid in this regard (covering the period from January 1 to March 31, 2015) that is included in the Statement of Receipts and Disbursements attached to this report (see later) is \$22,932.93 plus HST.
+Pending clarification and formalization of various aspects of this designation the County paid rent of \$7,644.31 plus HST each month on account of property taxes.
+The total amount paid in this regard (covering the period from January 1 to October 7, 2015) that is included in the R&D attached to this report as Exhibit "K"(see later) is \$79,693.16 including HST.